21-22 March, 2026

 Mandatory Gear will be checked at bib collection and must be carried for the entire run:

 Water bottles or hydration bladder with capacity to carry 1 litre of fluid.
-Mandatory, and will be checked at the aid station, that you carry 1 litre of fluid (2 litres recommended or mandatory if forecasted over 23c) out of the 14.2km aid station.
+Mandatory, and will be checked at the aid station, to carry 1 litre of fluid (2 litres recommended or mandatory if forecasted over 23°c) from the 14.2km aid station.

-250 calories of emergency food that you do not intend to consume (e.g. 2 x muesli bars)
+Emergency Food – 250 calories that you do not intend to consume (e.g. 2 x muesli bars)

 Space blanket or light bivvy bag